Euphredes/Greanleaf/README.txt

 and it tells me:
 to breathe easy for awhile.
 seeing gets harder.
-even i
+even I
 know
 that.
 make room for me.
 it's too soon to see,
-if i'm happy in your lands.
+if I'm happy in your lands.
 unusually,
 these feet
 find